Orthogonal basis for functions over a slice of the Boolean hypercube: Wimmer--Friedgut theorem

-under the uniform distribution over the hypercube.
-The total influence of the function is $\Inf[f] = \sum_{i=1}^n \Inf_i[f]$.
-Friedgut~\cite{FriedgutJunta} proved that for every $\epsilon > 0$, every Boolean function $f$ is $\epsilon$-close to a function $g$ depending on $2^{O(\Inf[f]/\epsilon)}$ coordinates, that is, $\Pr_{x \in \{0,1\}^n}[f(x) \neq g(x)] \leq \epsilon$.
+Friedgut's theorem can be seen as an ``inverse theorem'' corresponding to the easy fact that a Boolean function depending on $d$ coordinates has total influence at most $d$.
+Since the total influence is bounded by the degree, Friedgut's theorem can also be seen as a strengthening of the result of Nisan and Szegedy~\cite{NisanSzegedy} that a Boolean function of degree $d$ depends on at most $d2^{d-1}$ coordinates.

 Wimmer~\cite{Wimmer} proved an analog of Friedgut's theorem for functions on a slice of the Boolean cube.
 His proof takes place mostly on the symmetric group, and uses properties of Young's orthogonal representation.
 We rephrase his proof in terms of Young's orthogonal basis for the slice.

 The proof relies crucially on a hypercontractivity property due to Lee and Yau~\cite{LeeYau}.
 Before stating the property, we need to define the noise operator.

 \begin{definition} The \emph{Laplacian} operator on functions $f \in \pH_n$ is given by